qml.math

 purity(state, indices[, check_state, c_dtype])

-Compute the reduced density matrix from a state vector or a density matrix.
+Compute the density matrix from a state represented with a density matrix.

 relative_entropy(state0, state1[, base, ...])